Benlagra/GeClDa/PeerAss/Code_book.md

 + **activity_label.txt**: contains the integer code used for each activity.

-+ **features_info.txt**: contains the integer code for the sigals measured during the experiment and the variables derived from those signals.
++ **features_info.txt**: contains information on the variables derived from the signals measured during the experiment.

 + **features.txt**: contains the integer code for each of the variables defined in the previous file.